mod2133/docs/content/best-practices/architecture/about-category.md

 {{% todo %}}[**EXPLAIN WHY THESE BEST PRACTICES WILL BE VALUABLE**]{{% /todo %}}

-Mendix best practices around architecture will be valuable for architects, designers, business developers, and more technical developers that work on Mendix app projects.
-The best practices address common areas where the quality of Mendix solutions can improve by using this information or using the examples in the App Store.
+Mendix best practices around architecture will be valuable for architects, designers, business developers, and more technical developers that work on Mendix app projects. {{% rewrite %}}The best practices address common areas where the quality of Mendix solutions can improve by using this information or using the examples in the App Store.{{% /rewrite %}}

 {{% todo %}}[**ADD LINK TO APP STORE WHEN AVAILABLE ABOVE; EXPLAIN DIAGRAM**]{{% /todo %}}